Melih199/VR_4_Robotics/README.md

 ```sh
 make px4_sitl none_iris
 ```
-if you had an error run `python3 -m pip install empy==3.3.4` this command and repeat previous step.
+if you have an error run `python3 -m pip install empy==3.3.4` this command and repeat the previous step.

 ### QGroundControl Installation